janhohenheim/bs2/docs/setup.md

 Because there is currently no known way to download the Workshop Tools DLC containing the Source 2 Tools we need without also installing a game with it.
 Since CS2 is both free *and* the game that delivers the tools to us, it's the candidate of choice.
 But yes, sadly this means we have to download the entirety of CS2 for nothing.
 </details>

 When the download is done, we can start BS2 and perform the one-time installation.
-See TODO for more on that.
-If you're a programmer, you will also want to read the TODO guide.
+See the [top-level docs](../readme.md) for more information about how to proceed.

 After the BS2 setup is done, we don't need CS2 anymore.
 We can delete Counter-Strike 2 by right-clicking its library entry again, just as when we wanted to configure its properties, but this time select "Manage" followed by "Uninstall".